-Protein c, human (Injection)
+Protein c, human (By injection)

 Protein C, Human (PROE-teen C HUE-man)